piccolo-orm/piccolo/docs/src/piccolo/query_types/alter.rst

 This is used to modify an existing table.

-.. hint:: It is typically used in conjunction with migrations - see :ref:`Migrations`.
+.. hint:: You can use migrations instead of manually altering the schema - see :ref:`Migrations`.

 add_column